ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 The application can access the following properties on an established Connection:

 * Transport Features of the protocols that were selected.
-These features correspond to the properties given in {{protocol-selection-props}} and can only be queried.
+These features correspond to the properties given in {{transport-params}} and can only be queried.
 * Protocol Properties of the protocols in use.
 These properties correspond to the properties given {{protocol-props}} and can be set and queried.
 * Path Properties of the path(s) in use.
 These properties can be derived from the local provisioning domain, measurements by the protocol stack, or other sources.
 They can only be queried.